Our road to improving Oxla's results on ClickBench

 Other ClickBench queries check optimizations like:

-• regexp speed,
+operator speed,- regexp speed,

-• finding top N values.
+- finding top

 What We Had To Optimize

-The biggest challenge for us was to improve GROUP BY operation when the key had extremely high cardinality.
+operation when the key had extremely high cardinality.
 This has required us to improve our hashmap implementation and change the way we exchange partial results between threads.
 We hope to release this change soon.

 Apart from that, we have implemented lots of single operation optimizations:

-• We have added in memory compression of integers using varint to group by key representation in cases where group by is using multiple columns.
+- We have added in memory compression of integers using varint to group by key representation in cases where group by is using multiple columns.
 It speeds up the group by when we aggregate over integer or text columns.
-Example: SELECT … FROM … GROUP BY my_int_col, some_other_col.
-It was a minor improvement that reduced the amount of memory transferred between CPU and main memory.
+Example:

-• Added optimized implementation for ‘<>’ operator when one of operands is literal.
-This has resulted in 2.5x speed up of this operator.
+operator when one of operands is literal.
+This has resulted in 2.5x speed up of this operator. - Length function using

-• More balanced workload distribution between CPU cores.
+on x86.
+This provided a whooping 8x speed increase. - More balanced workload distribution between CPU cores.
 This was especially important on servers with a very large amount of cores, where some of them were not receiving work at all.

-• Faster implementation of ORDER BY x LIMIT k expression where x is a single scalar column.
-This reduced query execution time by ~15%.
+expression where x is a single scalar column.
+This reduced query execution time by ~15%. - Faster thread creation, increasing speed of

-• Faster LIKE operator (3x faster on ClickBench queries compared to our previous implementation).
+operator (3x faster on ClickBench queries compared to our previous implementation). - Optimized aggregations over non-nullable columns.

 We also have added two planner optimizations: